30 Mar Three Steps to Maximize Your Potential with Your Physical Therapist

 While Your PT will assess your progress, it will help both you and your provider if you track your own progress.
 This may come as second nature to active individuals who are used to tracking business or athletic goals.
 Think of your physical therapy as one more goal on a very important spreadsheet!
 Make note of days you felt great and days you struggled; your provider can look over any notes and see if there are any patterns.
 You’ll also have your own record of real improvement on the road to health!

 Body One Physical Therapy has helped our clients return to active, fulfilling lives and we’d love to help you, too.
 If you’re interested in learning more about our Sustained Optimal Performance program, contact us today.
 Although it’s cash-based, it may qualify for a cash-based disbursement under your HSA’s health and wellness program.
-Body One is locally-owned and has five locations serving central Indiana: Downtown Indianapolis, North Indianapolis, South Indianapolis, Zionsville, and Fishers.
+Body One is locally-owned and has three locations serving central Indiana: North Indianapolis, Zionsville, and Fishers.
 Call today and schedule your appointment with Body One.